MohamedKhedrawy/Cloud-Notes/README.md

 ## 🔗 Follow Along

-I post weekly insights from these courses on [LinkedIn](#) — distilling the most interesting concepts into digestible takeaways.
+I post weekly insights from these courses on [LinkedIn](https://www.linkedin.com/in/mohamed-khedrawy-ba83ab212/).

 ---

-> **Disclaimer:** These are personal study notes, not official course material.
+> **Disclaimer:** These are personal handwritten study notes without AI, not official course material.
 Always refer to the original lectures and papers for authoritative content.